 Eggs are an excellent source of high-quality protein.
 One egg contains roughly 6 g of protein, which is about 10 to 13 percent of the daily recommended value for adults.
 Eggs are a complete protein, meaning they contain all of the essential amino acids your body needs.
 Amino acids are the raw materials used to make muscle tissue, and they help repair damaged tissues and aid recovery.
 According to WebMD, eggs have the highest biological value for protein next to milk.

 Video of the Day

-Many people focus on protein and carbs when it comes to replenishing and repairing the body, but vitamins and minerals play just as important as a role.
-Eggs, especially the yolks, contain lots of important vitamins.
-Vitamins, such as vitamin B-12, B-6 and A. Eggs also contain many minerals your body needs, such as magnesium, iron, calcium, zinc and copper.
+Eggs are often called the perfect food because of the high value of their protein and because of the vitamins and minerals they contain.
+While many people focus on protein and carbs when it comes to replenishing and repairing the body, vitamins and minerals play just as important as a role.
+Eggs, especially the yolks, contain many important vitamins, including B-12, B-6 and A. Eggs also contain minerals your body needs for repair and tissue growth, such as magnesium, iron, calcium, zinc and copper.